gabei/FEM__Blog-Preview-Card/README.md

 ## The challenge
 Your challenge is to build out this blog preview card and get it looking as close to the design as possible.
+View it live <a href="https://gabei.github.io/FEM__Blog-Preview-Card/">here</a>.

 <p align="center">
 <img width="300px" alt="A reference image of the page design." src="reference-image.jpg">